vjoseph3/IPFS-experiments/README.md

-# Hello IPFS
+# IPFS Experiments

-This is a repo for playing around with IPFS.
+This is a repo for experimenting with IPFS and related technologies with the aim of learning their use, their strengths, weaknesses, and idiosyncrasies.